jnpaulson/IntroDataSci/projects/project_1.md

 ## What to turn in

 Create a pdf file with Rmarkdown containing all code and text to solve each problem and answer each question.
-Submit to ELMS at [LINK COMING SOON].
+Submit to ELMS at [https://myelms.umd.edu/courses/1177854/assignments/4131990](https://myelms.umd.edu/courses/1177854/assignments/4131990).